-Property type Provision prior to 30 June 2021 Provision effective 1 July 2021 and then following ePermits implementation up to 360 single-use, short-term Foreshore Parking Permits per year, and Temporary Parking Permits as needed.
+Property type Provision prior to 30 June 2021 Provision effective 1 July 2021 and then following ePermits implementation Single dwelling on a As above Zero annual Resident Parking Permits, lot with a driveway (crossover) more and than six metres in width. maximum of one annual Visitor Parking Permits, and Removes two on- street car spaces maximum of one annual Foreshore Parking Permits. from local supply.
+Following the implementation of ePermits: Zero annual Resident Parking Permits and up to 360 single-use, short-term Visitor Parking Permits per year, and up to 360 single-use, short-term Foreshore Parking Permits per year, and Temporary Parking Permits as needed.
 Higher density developments built prior to 1 October As above Maximum of one annual Resident Parking Permit (excludes Visitor and Combined Parking Permits), and 2002 with a driveway (crossover). maximum of one annual Visitor Parking Permits, and maximum of one annual Foreshore Parking Permits.
 Following the implementation of ePermits: Maximum of one annual Resident Parking Permit (excludes Visitor and Combined Parking Permits), and up to 360 single-use, short-term Visitor Parking - Permits per year, and up to 360 single-use, short-term Foreshore Parking Permits per year, and Temporary Parking Permits as needed.